Patch management 101: What is patch management?

 3. Lack of visibility

-Before patching can occur, IT teams need visibility into which systems have which programs — and which versions of those programs are installed.
+As we mentioned earlier, you need visibility into your environment to know which systems have which programs — and which versions of those programs are installed.
 Knowing what you’re working with is step one of patch management, but some teams lack a formal asset inventory, which complicates the process.

 Patch management best practices

 Every network environment is unique, so each patch management plan should be custom tailored to the needs of the network.
 However, there are a few universal patch management best practices to consider when developing a patch management plan.
-Here are six of our tried-and-true best practices.
+Here are a few of our tried-and-true best practices.

 Stay informed

-Perhaps the most important part of patching is knowing what threats and vulnerabilities exist and what security patches the vendors you use have distributed.
+Perhaps the most important part of patching is knowing what threats and vulnerabilities exist — and if there are security patches that address them.

-Most vendors host a security advisor page and allow you to sign up for alerts via email.
-(For example, here’s Dell's security advisory page and HP's security bulletin.)
-Also, many popular blog sites, including our own blog, report on critical vulnerabilities and breaking cybersecurity news to help users stay up to date.
+Most vendors host a security advisory page and allow you to sign up for alerts via email.
+Also, many popular blog sites, including PDQ's, report on critical vulnerabilities and breaking cybersecurity news to help users stay up to date.

 Be consistent with your update schedule